wmhcarteresq/DeepseekAI-/README.md

 4. Start using!
 You can:
    - Click the popup icon after selecting text
    - Right-click and select "DeepSeek AI" after text selection
-   - Use Ctrl/Command+Shift+D to open the chat window
+   - Use the shortcut Ctrl/Command+Shift+D to open the dialog window/close the session window.

 ## 🛠️ Tech Stack